Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 ### scope is spectrum of activities
 The use of pass/fail questions (though, any question type can be used (refer to limesurvey)) is primarily to first understand the spectrum of design choices (or practices), given the principles, that are possible.
 The principles are ment to be general guidleines, thus allowing for organizations to choose *multiple/different means to achieve multiple/different ends* (or to account for organizational differences).
+Thus, the DAO Index is indepdennt from profit- and mission-motivations.

 Once we have a better understnading of the spectrum of activities that make sense for DAO design choices (or components), i.e., once we have acuqired enough qualitivies insights (cite vogshmir here), we can then create more precise questions, qualitative or quantaitative, in the future.